myriadrf/LimeSDR_GW/docs/docs/hipersdr-44xx/build_gw.rst

      -
      - Xilinx-compatible JTAG programming cable

-FT2232H Mini Module JTAG adapter
+FT2232H Mini Module JTAG Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Connect the JTAG jumper wires between the FT2232H Mini Module and the HiperSDR 44xx board as shown in Table 2.
-* Insert the board into a PCIe slot and power on the PC.
+* Insert the board into a PCIe slot and power on the host PC.

 .. list-table:: Table 2.
-HiperSDR 44xx board and FT2232H Mini Module connections
+HiperSDR 44xx Board and FT2232H Mini Module Connections
    :header-rows: 1
    :widths: 50 50